layerml/onboarding-project/tutorial1/README.md

-# Tutorial I: How to Add New Source Datasets and Features into an Layer Project
+# Tutorial I: How to Add New Source Datasets and Features Into My Layer Project

-## Step I: Add a New Dataset
+## Step I: Add New Datasets

 > In this step, you will learn how to define one of your external source tables as a Layer Dataset.